www.exontrol.net

 5. Save the EBN file

-Here's the steps you need to quick create an EBN file from a screenshot ( For instance, take your full screenshot by pressing the PRINT SCREEN key, or take your open window screenshot ( currently selected window ), by pressing the ALT + PRINT SCREEN key ) :
+Here's the steps you need to create an EBN file from a screenshot ( For instance, take your full screenshot by pressing the PRINT SCREEN key, or take your open window screenshot ( currently selected window ), by pressing the ALT + PRINT SCREEN key ) :

 1. Locate and Run the Builder.exe ( designer ) tool in the ExButton's installation folder. ( Usually it is located C:\Program Files\Exontrol\ExButton\Sample\VC\Builder\Builder.exe ).